IgniteUI/help-topics/topics/02_Controls/Editors/04_igPercentEditor/05_Migrating_to_the_new_igPercentEditor.md

-animationHideDuration animationShowDuration|Used to set animation duration when dropdown list is displayed/hidden.|These options are replaced by new option `dropDownAnimationDuration` that controls the dropdown list animation duration. button|This option was used to set visibility of spin and dropdown button.|This option is renamed to `buttonType` to better communicate what it does. display|Sets gets style.display for outer html element.|This option is removed. dropDownOnReadOnly|This option was used to set ability to override the "readOnly" option and allow showing the dropdown list and changing the value in the editor from a list.|This option is removed.
+animationHideDuration animationShowDuration|Used to set animation duration when dropdown list is displayed/hidden.|These options are replaced by new option `dropDownAnimationDuration` that controls the dropdown list animation duration. button|This option was used to set visibility of spin and dropdown button.|This option is renamed to `buttonType` to better communicate what it does. display|Sets gets style.display for outer html element.|This option is removed. displayFactor|Possible values: 1, 10, 100, 1000, 10000, 100000, etc.|Possible values: 1, 100 as other options are out of scope for the percent editor.
+Default value is 100. dropDownOnReadOnly|This option was used to set ability to override the "readOnly" option and allow showing the dropdown list and changing the value in the editor from a list.|This option is removed.
 If `readOnly` is set to `true` the dropdown list cannot be displayed. dropDownTriggers|Sets gets list of actions which trigger display of drop-down list or calendar.|This option is removed.
 Now `Alt` + `down-arrow` shows dropdown. focusOnSpin|If that option was disabled and the editor was not focused, then a mouse click on the spin button would keep the text in the editor in not focused format and perform spin actions.|This option is removed.
 Now if the editor is not focused, then a mouse click on the spin button will not focus the editor.